Lagrangian Floer theory over integers: spherically positive symplectic manifolds: The case of coefficients

 We also note that we may choose our multisection $s^{\Q}$ so that it is weakly transversal and weakly normally conical.
 In fact, we may take $(s^\Q)^{\Gamma'}$ to be locally constant in the normal direction.
-Namley
+Namely

-Now in the same way as Section \ref{AinftyconstrZ2} we can construct a system of weakly transversal and weakly normally conical multisections $s$ on (\ref{topmoduli}) such that it is compatible with $s^{\Z}$ on the component of time allocation $0$ and with $s^{\Q}$ on the component of time allocation $1$.
+Now in the same way as in Section \ref{AinftyconstrZ2} we can construct a system of weakly transversal and weakly normally conical multisections $s$ on (\ref{topmoduli}) such that it is compatible with $s^{\Z}$ on the component of time allocation $0$ and with $s^{\Q}$ on the component of time allocation $1$.

 We may choose $s$ so that $s^{-1}(0)$ has a triangulation, in the following way. \begin{enumerate} \item As for the component of the obstruction bundle coming from the component with time allocation $0$, we assume $s^{\perp} = 0$. \item For other components, we assume $s$ is transversal to zero. \item In the tubular neighborhood of the stratum of the moduli space defined by the equation that time allocation $= 0$, the section $s^{\perp}$ is normally conical. \end{enumerate} We explain Item (1) above more precisely.
 Let $p = (\Sigma,\vec z,u,\{\rho_a\})$ represent an element of $\MM_{k+1}^{\text{main}} (\{J\}_{\rho}:\beta;\operatorname{top}(\rho))$, where $(\Sigma,\vec z)$ is a bordered marked Riemann surface, $u : (\Sigma,\partial \Sigma) \to (M,L)$ and $\{\rho_a\}$ is a time allocation.
 The fiber $E_p$ of the obstruction bundle is a finite dimensional subspace of $C^{\infty}(\Sigma;u^*TM\otimes \Lambda^{0,1})$, the space of the smooth sections of the vector bundle $u^*TM\otimes \Lambda^{0,1}$.
-(See \cite{fooo-book} proof of Proposition 7.1.12.)
+(See \cite{fooo-book2} proof of Proposition 7.1.12.)
 The support of elements of $E_p$ is disjoint from the singular points.
 And $E_p$ is decomposed to the direct sum $\bigoplus_a (E_p)_a$, where $\Sigma = \cup_{a}\Sigma_a$ is a decomposition to the components and elements of $(E_p)_a$ are supported on $\Sigma_a$.
 The consistency with $s^{\Z}$ requires us to set the component of $s^{\perp}$ in $(E_p)_a$ with $\rho_a=0$ is zero.
 This is Item (1) above.